 "Yes?"
 Draco didn't hear how eager Lucius sounded.

 Harry sighed as he smelled the wonderful flowers.
-He was wandering pretty close to the wall of the Manor, admiring its towering presence even though it wasn't nearly as many storeys as Hogwarts.
-He was making his way around the corner when he heard Lucius' voice.
-Harry stopped short at the sight of the wide open doors.
+He was wandering close to the wall of the Manor, admiring its towering presence.
+He was making his way around the corner when he heard Lucius' voice, stopping short at the sight of the wide open doors.
 Father and son were in the study overlooking the rose garden.
 They were probably talking about the divorce.
-Harry started to turn around so as not to eavesdrop.
-Then again, whatever they spoke of might explain Lucius' odd behaviour… Ever the curious one, Harry Potter could never not stop to listen in when he had the chance.
+Harry started to turn around so as not to eavesdrop, but then his curiosity took hold of him.
+Whatever they spoke of might explain Lucius' odd behaviour.
+Before Harry could decide, Draco's voice caught his attention.

 "I know what you're thinking."